 Here’s where expert guidance comes in.
 Of the organisations named in Nielsen Norman Group’s top intranets awards, 6 out of 10 sought help from reputable agencies or consultants to launch their new digital workplace.

 Related reading: [Blog post] 6 Things You Should Be Looking For in Your Intranet Provider

 Following these intranet design guidelines will help you ensure you deliver an intranet that people actually like using.
 However, it is not the only aspect you need to consider.

 Intranet design is fundamental to the success of an intranet.
 But the same easily-made mistakes often end with an inadequate, expensive and cumbersome platform with low adoption rates.

 Get the design and build right for your intranet, the first time around.
-Watch the on-demand webinar and discover what it takes to design a successful intranet in 2022 and beyond.
+Watch the on-demand webinar and discover what it takes to design a successful intranet.